leelamotakatla-08/chat-application/README.md

 A full-stack **WhatsApp-inspired Chat Application** built with **HTML5, CSS3, JavaScript, Node.js, Express.js, and MySQL**.

-The application enables users to manage contacts, exchange one-to-one messages, receive automatic replies, mute conversations, delete messages, delete conversations, and manage chat history through a responsive web interface powered by REST APIs and MySQL.
+The application provides a responsive messaging platform where users can manage contacts, exchange one-to-one messages, receive automatic replies, mute conversations, and manage chat history through RESTful APIs backed by a MySQL database.

 ---